badetitou/badetitou.github.io/misc/_drafts/2021-10-01-migrating-internationalization.md

 The first part of this method (before `==>`) corresponds to the rule parsed.
 The second part (after `==>`), to the production.

-The first part try to parse one or several`comment`.
+The first part tries to parse one or several `comment`.
-Then, it parses one `pair`.
-Followed by list of `comment`, `newline`, and `pair`.
+Then, it parses one `pair` followed by a list of `comment`, `newline`, and `pair`.

 ![](https://mermaid.ink/svg/eyJjb2RlIjoiZmxvd2NoYXJ0IExSXG4gICAgQ29tbWVudCAtLT4gUFtcIlBhaXJcIl1cbiAgICBQIC0tPiBDW1wiQ29tbWVudC9OZXcgTGluZVwiXVxuICAgIHN1YmdyYXBoIHN0YXJcbiAgICBDIC0tPiBQYWlyXG4gICAgZW5kXG4gICAgUGFpciAtLT4gRU5EXG4gICIsIm1lcm1haWQiOnsidGhlbWUiOiJkZWZhdWx0In0sInVwZGF0ZUVkaXRvciI6ZmFsc2UsImF1dG9TeW5jIjp0cnVlLCJ1cGRhdGVEaWFncmFtIjpmYWxzZX0)

-> This parser is clearly not perfect, and would require some improvment.
+> This parser is clearly not perfect and would require some improvement.
 > Nevertheless, it does work for our context.

 The second part produces a collection (*i.e.* a list) of the `pair`.